kevinfarrugia/react-recipes/recipes/property-pattern.md

 }
 ```

-Our `Item` component will gladly accept a `property` prop to pass along to callbacks:
+For it to work, our `Item` component will need to accept a `property` prop to pass along to callbacks:

 ```jsx
 class Item extends React.PureComponent {